better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 to disseminate information.
 Participants in the Radicle network share and spread data by keeping redundant copies of projects locally and sharing updates with peers.
-This allows data to be disseminated according to use and value: the more peers who are interested in certain data the more available a [project][pr] is made to the network.
+This allows data to be disseminated according to use and value: the more peers who are interested in certain data the more available it is made to the network.
 See [Gossip](/how-it-works.md/#replication-model)

 ## maintainer